 Orders of Protection are enforceable on campus and in other jurisdictions, including

 out of state.
 This becomes particularly important if the requesting party anticipates

 problems when they are home or elsewhere during class breaks.
 Most orders are entered

 into a nationwide database so police will be able to confirm the existence of an order,

-In the event that a reporting individual does not wish to proceed with an investigation or adjudication process, the Title IX deputy coordinator or designee will determine, based on the available information, including any investigative report, whether the investigation or conduct proceedings should nonetheless go forward.
+In the event that a Reporting Individual does not wish to proceed with an investigation or adjudication process, the Title IX Coordinator or designee will determine, based on the available information, including any investigative report, whether the investigation or conduct proceedings should nonetheless go forward.

-When weighing an individual’s request for confidentiality or that no investigation or discipline be pursued, the Title IX deputy coordinator or designee will consider a range of factors, including, but not limited to, the following:
+When weighing an individual’s request for confidentiality or that no investigation or discipline be pursued, the Title IX Coordinator or designee will consider a range of factors, including, but not limited to, the following:

 and gender-based misconduct or other violence, such as: